They carry your products. They carry your merchandise. They may even carry your employees or field personnel. Now, let them carry your brand.

 During the design phase, you’ll select two key components to create your custom print pieces, the base substrate and the graphic laminate:

-- Base substrate: Vehicle graphics and wraps are printed on special, car-friendly vinyl graphic sheeting.
+- Base substrate: Custom vehicle graphics and wraps are printed on special, car-friendly vinyl graphic sheeting.
 For images and text on windows, that vinyl is swapped for perforated window film, a micro-holed material that allows you to still see outside the car.

 Vehicles should not be washed or come into contact with water for a week after vinyl or wrap installation.
 Cleanings should be done by hand, not by an automated car wash.
 Use a soft sponge or microfiber towel with room-temperature water and mild soap.
 Avoid chemical solvents and corrosives as well as high-pressure washes, which may cause decals and wraps to peel.